faisal1729/postmortem-cooling-surrogate/README.md

 `src/chapter5/`

-Chapter 5 takes the surrogate framework out of the simulation regime and onto a real forensic dataset of 80 cases from Berlin Charité, in which rectal temperature, ambient temperature, and case-level covariates (body mass, rectal probe depth, time of first measurement) are recorded along with a verified PMI.
+Chapter 5 takes the surrogate framework out of the simulation regime and onto a real forensic dataset of 80 cases from an Insitute of Forensic Meidicine, in which rectal temperature, ambient temperature, and case-level covariates (body mass, rectal probe depth, time of first measurement) are recorded along with a verified PMI.
 The inputs are no longer FE parameters and the outputs $(A, B)$ are no longer ground truth, but the structure of the pipeline carries over: fit MH parameters per case, train a GP to predict them from covariates, evaluate by leave-one-out cross-validation.

 Two findings shape the chapter.
 The plateau parameter $A$ turns out to be **not reliably identifiable** from the available covariates: across all kernel and covariate choices the cross-validated $R^2$ remains below $0.20$, and on the death-anchored fits it is essentially zero.
 The decay parameter $B$ is **moderately identifiable**, with $R^2 \approx 0.57$–$0.59$ depending on whether rectal probe depth is included.
 Adding probe depth helps both parameters slightly but does not rescue $A$.